Employers Cannot Consider Applicant’s Conviction History

 - The nature and gravity of the offense or conduct

 - The time that has passed since the offense or conduct

 - The conclusion of the sentence; and the nature of the job.

 If The Applicant Is Disqualified

-If the applicant’s conviction history is determined by the employer to disqualify them from the job and the employer elects to rescinds the offer of employment, the employer is obligated to inform the applicant in writing and permit them five days to respond; and include a copy of the conviction history.
+If the applicant’s conviction history is determined by the employer to disqualify them, the employer may elect to rescind the offer.
+However, the employer is obligated to inform the applicant in writing and permit them five days to respond; and include a copy of the conviction history.

-If, and only after the applicant has had a chance to respond, the employer still decides to not move forward with hiring the candidate, the employer must send a final written notice.
-Along with the notice specific pieces of information: an “adverse action procedure,” which includes sending the candidate a pre-adverse action notice, a copy of the consumer report, a final adverse action notice and a summary of rights under the FCRA.
+If, and only after the applicant has had a chance to respond, the employer may still decide to not move forward with hiring the candidate.
+However, the employer must send a final written notice.
+Also, with the notice, specific pieces of information will be included: an “adverse action procedure.”
+The employer will need to send the candidate a pre-adverse action notice, a copy of the consumer report, a final adverse action notice and a summary of rights under the FCRA.